Welcome to LookChem.com Sign In|Join Free

 27251-84-9 Usage

-The chemical compound [(3S,4S,5S,6R)-3,4,5-trihydroxy-6-(hydroxymethyl)oxan-2-yl]oxyphosphonic acid, also known as ribonucleic acid (RNA), is a key molecule in the process of protein synthesis and gene expression in living organisms. [(3S,4S,5S,6R)-3,4,5-trihydroxy-6-(hydroxymethyl)oxan-2-yl]oxyphosphonic acid consists of a ribose sugar linked to a phosphate group and a nucleobase, and plays a crucial role in transferring genetic information from DNA to proteins.
-RNA is involved in various cellular processes, including transcription, translation, and regulation of gene expression, making it an essential component of all living cells.
-Its structural complexity and diverse functions make it an important target for study in biochemistry and molecular biology.
+[(3S,4S,5S,6R)-3,4,5-trihydroxy-6-(hydroxymethyl)oxan-2-yl]oxyphosphonic acid, commonly known as ribonucleic acid (RNA), is a vital molecule in the process of protein synthesis and gene expression within living organisms.
+It is composed of a ribose sugar linked to a phosphate group and a nucleobase, playing a pivotal role in the transfer of genetic information from DNA to proteins.
+RNA is intricately involved in various cellular processes, including transcription, translation, and regulation of gene expression, making it an indispensable component of all living cells.
+Its structural complexity and diverse functions render it a significant target for research in the fields of biochemistry and molecular biology.

 Check Digit Verification of cas no